1. Introducing the Legal Singularity

 ii.
 Online Courts and Dispute Resolution

 iii.
-Online Alternative Dispute Resolution
+Alternative Dispute Resolution

-V. Possible Adoption Roadblocks
+V. Possible Roadblocks to Adoption

 VI.
 Looking Ahead: The Evolution of the Judiciary

-6. Towards Universal Legal Literacy
+7. Towards Universal Legal Literacy

 I. Introduction